suitcss/suit/doc/api.md

 # API

-The complete API provided by official SUIT packages.
+The complete API provided by official SUIT CSS packages.
 See the README of individual packages for details of their API.

 ## Utilities